llewelyn-williams/adventurers-driving-licence/README.md

 # Adventurers Driving Licence

 A short multiple choice RPG adventure simulating a tongue-in-cheek "driving test" for budding stereotypical role play adventurers.
-The player is one of these budding adventurers and it "tested" and awarded their specific licence based on their choices.
+The player is one of these budding adventurers and is "tested" and awarded their specific licence based on their choices.

 **The live project is available on GitHub Pages: [Adventurers Driving Licence](https://llewelyn-williams.github.io/adventurers-driving-licence/)**